kjunn2000/inventory-management-system/README.md

 ![alt text](https://github.com/kjunn2000/inventing_management_system_readme_image/blob/main/img_6.png?raw=true)

-## Feature 2 - Create or Update Item Feature
+## Feature 2 - Search Item by Last Updated Datetime

 This script is search the items by last updated datatime.
 You can modify the request from the file search_items_script.py.